Columbia Records: The 1990s–present

-American talent manager Will Botwin was recruited in 1996 to serve as a Senior Vice President.
-In 1998, he was appointed Executive Vice President/General Manager and worked closely with many of the label's established artists, and newer performers such as Microdisney and Five For Fighting.
-In 2002, Botwin was promoted to President of the Columbia Records Group; he was appointed Chairman in 2005.
+American talent manager Will Botwin was recruited in 1996 to serve as a senior vice president.
+In 1998, he was appointed executive vice president/general manager and worked closely with many of the label's established artists, and newer performers such as Microdisney and Five For Fighting.
+In 2002, Botwin was promoted to president of the Columbia Records Group; he was appointed chairman in 2005.
 In 2006, he left Columbia to head Red Light Management and its associated ATO Records.

 Columbia Records remains a premier subsidiary label of Sony Music Entertainment.
 In 2009, during the re-consolidation of Sony Music, Columbia was partnered with its Epic Records sister to form the Columbia/Epic Label Group under which it operated as an imprint.
 In July 2011, as part of further corporate restructuring, Epic was split from the Columbia/Epic Group as Epic took in multiple artists from Jive Records.

-As of March 2013, Columbia Records was home to 90 artists such as Lauren Jauregui, Robbie Williams, Calvin Harris and Daft Punk.
+As of December 2025, Columbia Records has more than hundred artists, ranging various genres.
+Some of the artists includes, Addison Rae, Adele, Beyoncé, Billy Joel, Hozier and many more.

-On January 2, 2018, Ron Perry was named as the chairman and CEO of Columbia Records.
-In January 2023, Jennifer Mallory was appointed President.
+As of January 2, 2018, Ron Perry has been named as the chairman and CEO of Columbia Records.
+In January 2023, Jennifer Mallory was appointed as president.